Curious about how to get from Cancun to Chichen Itza during your trip to Mexico? Look no further.

 The toll road takes you on a faster route and this road is better maintained.
 The toll fees are around $17 (350 pesos) each way so make sure that you have plenty of small notes/change on you.
 You can always take the toll road there and then the free road back.

 Speed limits in Mexico are displayed in Km/h.
 The maximum speed limit on a Mexican highway is 110 Km/h.
 On main roads, the limit is up to 70 Km/h.

-Most Mexican gas stations are ¨full service¨ in other words, someone pumps your gas for you.
+Most Mexican gas stations are full-service.
+In other words, someone pumps your gas for you.
 You should be sure to tip them.
-Prices are displayed in pesos per litre rather than per gallon.
+Prices are displayed in pesos per liter rather than per gallon.

 Parking at Chichen Itza

 The parking lot at Chichen Itza is pretty large – as it needs to be to accommodate the abundance of cars and tour buses that park up here every day.
 Parking costs 200 pesos ($10) for a day and needs to be paid separately from the site admission ticket.

 Take the Oriente bus from Cancun to Chichen Itza

 Public transport wise, the best way to reach Chichen Itza is to take the Oriente bus from the ADO bus station in downtown Cancun (Calle Pino, SM23, MZ56, Lt 1 y 2, Centro, 23, 7750).
 The buses depart every hour and tickets cost between 125 and 200 pesos.